kinecosystem/kin-sdk-android/kin-sdk/README.md

 ```

-#### Building a customize transaction
+#### Building a Customized Transaction

-You can create and build your own customize transaction(RawTransaction).
+You can create and build your own customized transaction (RawTransaction).

-###### Snippet: example of build and send customize transaction which will be used to link an account to another account.   you can look at [Link Account](#linked-accounts) for more information.
+###### Snippet: Example of building and sending a customized transaction for linking an account to another account.
+For more information, see [Link Account](#linked-accounts) .

 ```java